ElijahMeyer3/199-training/README.md

 -- Role1 - TA; Role2 - student

 Pick 1 error and practice explaining the error to a student that has never used quarto before.
 Switch roles.
+Encourage student to ask questions ("why") 1-2 times during TA explanation.

 exercise1 \
   -- YAML issue \